Hepatitis A – Serology

 Test Frequency and Turnaround Time (TAT)

-Turnaround time is up to 3 days from receipt by PHO laboratory.
+Turnaround time is up to 3 days from receipt by PHO’s laboratory.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.

-Positive Hepatitis A IgM results are reported to the Medical Officer of Health as per Reportable Diseases Regulation.
+Positive HAV IgM results are reported to the Medical Officer of Health as per the Ontario Health Protection and Promotion Act.